needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-xr-environment-view.md

   <tr>
    <td><strong>E</strong></td>
    <td colspan="2" ><strong>Camera starting pose</strong></td>
    <td>Visualizes the initial position and rotation of the Camera in the environment when you enter Play Mode.
-See <a href="#simulation-environment-component">Simulation Environment component</a> for more information about setting these values.</td>
+See <a href="simulation-environments.md#simulation-environment-component">Simulation Environment component</a> for more information about setting these values.</td>
   </tr>
 </table>